Skip to content

 1. The interfaces, objects, methods etc. in the vektra/mockery package.

-2. Compatibility of go get-ing mockery with new or old versions of Golang.
+2. Compatibility of go get-ing mockery with new or old versions of Go.

 Mocking interfaces in main